-Phonics is tracked through half-termly assessments as this helps to determine progress and whether children require intervention or further support with their learning.
-The assessment also allows us to determine particular areas of weakness that can then be directly addressed by focused intervention using the Little Wandle Letters & Sounds Revised Keep up materials.
+Phonics is tracked through termly assessments using Phonics Tracker as this helps to determine progress and whether children require intervention or further support with their learning.
+The assessment also allows us to determine particular areas of weakness that can then be directly addressed by focused intervention.
 Reading stages and phonics phases are tracked to highlight non movers and low achievers.
 Intervention in the form of one to one or small group is provided to support identified pupils, as well as those who may not have reached the expected standard by the end of KS1.